REALTOR ® Code of Ethics

 Claims or offerings in advertising must be accurate, clear and understandable.

 Article 16: Discrimination

-The REALTOR® shall not deny professional services to or be a party to any plan to discriminate against any Person for reasons of race, national or ethnic origin, religion, colour, sex, family status, age, or sexual orientation, marital status or disability.
+The REALTOR® shall not deny professional services to or be a party to any plan to discriminate against any Person for reasons of race, national or ethnic origin, religion, colour, sex, family status, age, gender identity, or sexual orientation, marital status or disability.

 Article 17: Compliance With Board/Association By-laws

 The REALTOR® shall abide by the By-Laws, Rules, Regulations and policies established by the REALTOR®’s Real Estate Board, Provincial/Territorial Association, and The Canadian Real Estate Association (CREA).

 The business of a REALTOR® shall be conducted in strict accordance with all statutory and regulatory requirements.

 Article 19: Discrediting Another Registrant

 The REALTOR® shall never publicly discredit any other Registrant.
 If the REALTOR®’s opinion is sought, it should be rendered with strict professional integrity and courtesy.

 Article 20: Respecting Contractual Relationships